 Kindle Oasis features

-Amazon believes the Kindle should get smaller and lighter up to a point where it is like reading from a piece of paper, hence the original development of the Oasis.
-We're not sure what people who like the weight of a paperback will think about this, but it makes sense to us from a technology perspective and we're sure Amazon has done its research.
+Amazon believes the Kindle should get smaller and lighter up to a point where it's like reading from a piece of paper, hence the original development of the Oasis.
+We're not sure what people who like the weight of a paperback will think about this, but it makes sense to us from a technology perspective, and we're sure Amazon has done its research.

 Kindle Oasis is a niche device, though it is cheaper these days at £230 for the standard 8GB version, £260 for 32GB (both Wi-Fi only), while the 3G+Wi-Fi version is costly at £320.
-Remember though – if you buy the 3G version you do get free 3G connectivity for life like other Kindles.
+Remember though – if you buy the 3G version you do get free 3G connectivity for life, as with the other Kindles.

 While the original Oasis centred almost entirely around the lack of weight, the waterpoofing and larger screen add extra incentives to plump for the 2017 Oasis.